4 Reasons to Ditch Your Physical Credit Card Terminal

 For many business owners, using a physical credit card terminal is a hassle.
-If you take credit cards over the phone, you have to manually key in the information, and at the end of the day, you have to print out a batch receipt and reconcile it with your accounts receivable records.
+If you take credit card payments over the phone, you have to manually key in the information.
+At the end of the day, you have to print out a batch receipt and reconcile it with your accounts receivable records.
 It’s inefficient, costly, and annoying.

 Is there a better way?